 Learning how to grow Hemigraphis alternata and other waffle plant species is fairly simple once you have it in the right location.
 Red ivy plant care requires that the plant get bright, but indirect light, meaning direct sunlight should not reach the foliage.
 When growing waffle plants in direct sun, much of the foliage color washes out and leaf tips can burn.
 Keep growing waffle plants away from drafts as well.

 Waffle plant info says growing waffle plants need evenly moist soil.
-Consistent watering of well drained soil promotes growth and well-being of the waffle plant.
+Consistent watering of well-drained soil promotes the growth and well-being of the waffle plant.
 However, do not allow the roots of the plant to remain in soggy soil.

 Info also indicates high humidity is an integral part of red ivy plant care.
 Mist the plant regularly, or better yet, create a pebble tray to provide humidity to all your indoor plants.
 Place layers of pebbles in a plant saucer, or any container without drainage holes.
 Fill three-quarters of the way with water.
 Set the plants on top of the pebbles, or near the pebble tray.
 Indoor humidity is usually low, especially in winter.
 Pebble trays are an easy way to give your houseplants what they need.

 Waffle plant info says it is easy to get more growing waffle plants by propagating from stem cuttings.
 Take 4- to 6-inch (10-15 cm.) stem pieces from the waffle plant, removing all but the top leaves, and place in small containers in moist soil.

 Fertilize with a liquid houseplant food or granulated fertilizer.
 Water as needed to keep the soil moist and you should have rooted cuttings ready to transplant in seven to 10 days.
 Use the cuttings with compatible plants for more dish gardens.

 Now that you’ve learned how to grow Hemigraphis alternata, take advantage of its showy color in different houseplant combinations.